A Growing Mental Health Crisis Among America's Children and Teens

 If your child or teen is displaying any of these personality or physical changes, don’t ignore it or chalk it up to a phase.
 Have a private conversation with your child and ask them in a direct, non-confrontational way if they are feeling depressed, anxious or even suicidal.
 Be persistent - asking the question will not make the situation worse – more likely, it will provide your child with the opportunity to open up and talk about their feelings.
 Once a problem is acknowledged, the very best thing you can do for them is to have them evaluated by a pediatric behavioral health professional.

-Conveniently located in Solon, the program comprises both partial hospitalization and intensive outpatient therapy services, both of which are valuable for children and adolescents not responding to traditional outpatient care or those who have completed an inpatient course of treatment and are ready to step down to intermediate level care in an outpatient setting.
-All services are provided in a kid-friendly environment that includes rooms, furniture and open spaces designed to meet the needs of children and adolescents.
+The Solon-based program comprises partial hospitalization and intensive outpatient therapy services, both of which are valuable for children and adolescents not responding to traditional outpatient care or those who have completed an inpatient course of treatment and are ready to step down to intermediate level care in an outpatient setting.
+All services are provided in a youth-friendly environment that includes rooms, furniture and open spaces designed to meet the needs of children and adolescents.
 Free transportation is available for patients living within 25 miles of the facility.